-As someone who mainly ventures the genres of science-fiction and fantasy (SFF), I can count on my fingers the number of queer protagonists I’ve found in SFF books during my reading journey.
-The count gets higher if you consider side characters, but hardly will a book mention a supporting character’s sexuality in its synopsis, and if said character does make an appearance it’s often a brief one.
+As someone who mainly ventures the genres of SFF, I can count on my fingers the number of queer protagonists I’ve found in SFF books during my reading journey.*

-It’s a rarity to read a protagonist who is both a Jedi Knight and spontaneously queer.
+But I found that often in publishing, queerness requires a statement, and often those statements are left out of SFF, as if they have no place in futuristic and/or imagined worlds.
+I realized it was a rarity for me to read a protagonist who is both a Jedi Knight and spontaneously queer.
 Rarer to read a protagonist that just is, without their queerness affecting the fact they can neurally connect to a spaceship and make it fly.

 An outsider who can travel between worlds discovers a secret that threatens her new home and her fragile place in it, in a stunning sci-fi debut that’s both a cross-dimensional adventure and a powerful examination of identity, privilege, and belonging.

 Multiverse travel is finally possible, but there’s just one catch: No one can visit a world where their counterpart is still alive.
 Enter Cara, whose parallel selves happen to be exceptionally good at dying—from disease, turf wars, or vendettas they couldn’t outrun.
 Cara’s life has been cut short on 372 worlds in total.